-BlackBerry CEO says company has no plans to offer super-cheap smartphonesAlex Wagner - Deputy Managing Editor, News Desk
+BlackBerry CEO says company has no plans to offer super-cheap smartphonesAlex Wagner - Editorial Director of News and Content

 Looks like HTC isn't the only company that has decided to shun the low-end handset market.
 As noted by Bloomberg, BlackBerry CEO Thorsten Heins recently revealed during a Q&A session at a conference that his company has no plans to enter the low-end market with cheap $50 phones.
 "You will not see us getting into the 50-, 60-buck phone segment.
 This is not BlackBerry," Heins said.
 The exec explained the decision by saying that BlackBerry must avoid moving into market segments that won't serve the company's purpose and bring value to its shareholders.

 While BlackBerry has no plans to get into the ultra-cheap handset market, that doesn't mean that it won't be cranking out more affordable BlackBerry 10 devices.
 Heins confirmed that BlackBerry is prepping less-expensive handsets for emerging markets like India, and while those devices will be cheaper, that doesn't mean that they'll miss out on important features.
 "You will see new products being launched this year based on BlackBerry 10, all fully LTE-capable, the whole 10 yards, that are more geared towards those price bands where people need to be," Heins said.